nrkno/nodecache-as-promised/README.md

 The second image is a graph from running test script `perf:cache -- --type=linear`.
 At around 3.1 million iterations the event loop starts lagging, and at around 3.4 million iterations the process runs out of memory and crashes.
 The graph has no relation to how fast JSON.parse is, but what speed is achievable by skipping it altogether (ie. `Promise`-processing)

 ## APIs
-The module is used by creating a new `inMemoryCache` using a factory method.
-This may be extended my the `distCache` and/or `persistentCache` middlewares, also using factory methods.
+The module is used by creating a new `inMemoryCache` instance using a factory method.
+This may be extended by the `distCache` and/or `persistentCache` middlewares, also using factory methods.

 ### inMemoryCache factory
-Create a new instance using factory method
+Creating a new instance

 ```js
 import inMemoryCache from '@nrk/doublecache-as-promised'